-

 How to Run an SEO Content Audit

 Depending on the size of your site, the SEO content audit process may feel like a massive overbearing task.
-Let’s break it down into manageable chunks to help you review your content and get optimising.
+Let’s break it down into manageable chunks to help you review your content performance and get optimising.

 Set Goals